 My inner question began to shift from where could I go to feel fulfilled, to what do I need to feel fulfilled?
 This was my “ah-ha!” moment: I realized that, rather than tell people about what I had learned abroad, I needed to help others experience it for themselves.
-I don’t think I knew it then, but this realization was the first step I took towards processing my re-entry.
+I don’t think I knew it then, but this realization was the first step I took towards processing my re-entry after being abroad.

 Creating a Global Life at Home

 I moved back to North Carolina and earned a master’s degree with a focus in International Studies.
 Later, I landed a job as a Study Abroad Advisor at the local university.
-When COVID-19 caused my Spring 2020 study abroad participants to be recalled early to the United States, I knew they would be experiencing re-entry on a whole new level.
+When COVID-19 caused my Spring 2020 study abroad participants to be recalled early to the United States, I knew they would be experiencing reverse culture shock on a whole new level.

 Finding Small Planet Studio

 This is when I discovered Dr. Brubaker’s work.
 I poured through the pages of Re-entry Roadmap, looking for any advice that would benefit my returning study abroad participants.